 - Returns to its normal value.

 The hardware configuration of your Plesk server is captured by Advanced Monitoring during the extension installation.
 Any changes made to the server hardware afterwards are not reflected in Advanced Monitoring.
 For example, if you increase the amount of RAM from 1 GB to 2 GB, Advanced Monitoring will still display that the total amount of RAM on the server is 1 GB.
-To make Advanced Monitoring reflect the changes made to the server hardware, you need to manually update the configuration in Grafana.
+To make Advanced Monitoring reflect the changes made to the server hardware, go to Extensions > the “My Extensions” tab > Grafana, click Open, and then click Restart integration (in the “monitoring” row).